dasch-swiss/dsp-das/libs/vre/shared/app-session/README.md

-# vre-shared-app-session
+# app-session

-This library was generated with [Nx](https://nx.dev).
+This library contains the SessionService which stores and retrieves a users session to and from the local storage.
+It can be imported via `@dasch-swiss/vre/shared/app-session`.

 ## Running unit tests

-Run `nx test vre-shared-app-session` to execute the unit tests.
+Run `npx nx run app-session:test` from within the library to execute the unit tests.